-, , and denote significance at the 1, 5 and 10 percent level, respectively.
+, , and denote significance at the 1, 5 and 10% level, respectively.
 Estimation of equation 3 (including a constant), is conducted by GMM, where the covariance matrix is corrected by the Newey-West approach with automatic bandwith selection.
 Standard errors are in parentheses.
 The instrument set consists of four lags of inflation, and two lags each of SPF expected inflation one-quarter ahead, unit labor costs, the output gap and wage inflation.
-Under GMM1 the results for the model where only the forward-looking variable is instrumented are given, while for GMM2 also the output gap is treated as endgenous.
+Under GMM1 the results for the model where only the forward-looking variable is instrumented are given, for GMM2 also the output gap is treated as endgenous, while for GMM3 the lagged inflation rate is further treated as endogenous.
 The output gap is derived by means of the CF filter.
 The data set comprises 1981Q3-2012Q3.
 Below the parameter estimates the R^2 of the regression, as well as the p-value of an F test for the hypothesis that $\beta_f + \beta_b = 1$ are presented.
 Further, the p-value corresponding to the Hansen J statistic, as well as the Kleibergen-Paap statistic are given.
-Maximal IV size critical values for the latter come from Stock and Yogo (2005) and are 40.09, 22.06 and 15.56 for GMM1 and 31.11, 17.06 and 12.25 for GMM2 at the 10, 15 and 20 percent level, respectively.
-The final row reports the number of observations.
+Maximal IV relative bias critical values for the latter come from Stock and Yogo (2005) and are 20.90, 11.51 and 6.56 for GMM1, 19.12, 10.69 and 6.23 for GMM2 and 17.35, 9.85 and 5.87 for GMM3 at the 5, 10 and 20% level, respectively.
+The penultimate row presents p-values for an endogeneity test based on the difference between two Sargan-Hansen statistics and the final row reports the number of observations.